samouri/ocaml-css/README.md

 ### Overview

 `css-parse` is written in OCaml and utilizes ocamllex and [menhir](http://gallium.inria.fr/~fpottier/menhir/manual.html) for lexer and parser generation.
+A pretty good introduction and explanation of the tools can be found in [Real World Ocaml](https://v1.realworldocaml.org/v1/en/html/parsing-with-ocamllex-and-menhir.html).
 We generate a binary as well that can be run from the command line.

 ### Development